I did not grow up privileged by any means.

 About This Blog

-It astounds me how people today are so highly educated, yet still completely illiterate when it comes to personal finance.
+It astounds me how people today can be so highly educated, yet still completely illiterate when it comes to personal finance.

 Many of my friends fall into that boat.
 They dug themselves into huge holes right out of college.
 They took on big loans, racked up credit card debt like nobody’s business, and were typically underemployed.
 Even the ones who got ‘good’ jobs tended to live lifestyles well above their means.
-I was horrified… I wanted to help them.
+I was horrified and wanted to help them.

 I started this blog for that sole purpose.
-To help as many people as I could improve their financial lives by providing real-life, practical financial education in a fun format.
+To educate as many people as I could, and help improve their financial lives by providing real-life, practical content in a fun format.

 If you’re reading this, THANK YOU.
 This site is nothing without your readership.

-I would love it if you subscribed to our email list!
-If you do, I promise to continue providing you with the best free $$$ education that I possibly can. 🙂
+I would love it if you stuck around and subscribed to our email list.
+I promise to continue providing you with the best free content that I possibly can. 🙂